Xunnamius/black-flag/README.md

 `runProgram`) calls your configuration hooks, discovers all available commands, and creates three programs per discovered command: the "router", "helper", and "effector".
-If there was an error during discovery/configuration or hook execution, the error handling hook would execute before the process exited with the appropriate code.<sup>1🡒R1</sup> This is how all errors that bubble up are handled.
+If there was an error during discovery/configuration or hook execution, an internal error handling routine would execute before the process exited with the appropriate code.<sup>1🡒R1</sup> This is how all errors that bubble up are handled.
 Otherwise, Black Flag calls the root `RouterProgram::parseAsync`.<sup>1🡒2</sup> The router detects that the given arguments refer to the current command and so calls `HelperProgram::parseAsync`.<sup>2🡒3B</sup> If the helper throws (e.g. due to a